Changes to Purchase Orders

 Changes to Orders

-Changes to purchase orders, including cancellations, must be approved by the Purchasing Department.
+Changes to purchase orders, including cancellations, must be approved by the Procurement Services Office.
 Most vendors are willing to make reasonable changes to an order without penalty to the purchaser.
 Generally, only when a vendor has expended funds for fabricating special equipment or made shipment will a charge be made for changing or canceling an order.

-Any department desiring to make a change to a purchase order should advise the Purchasing Department in writing or by telephone.
+Any department desiring to make a change to a purchase order should advise the Procurement Services Office in writing or by telephone.
 A request for change should include:

 - The purchase order number